Shynixn/PetBlocks/docs/wiki/docs/commands.md

 * MX: Multiplier in X direction.
 Try to set it to 1 first.
 * MY: Multiplier in Y direction.
 Try to set it to 1 first.
 * MZ: Multiplier in Z direction.
 Try to set it to 1 first.
+* OY: Optional overwrite for the base y value.
+If you set this to 0.5 or higher, the pet always gets launched upwards.
 * Player: Optional player_name/player_UUID parameter targeting a player from the console or command block.